cronvel/spellcast/doc/story.md

 When the *split* tag is run, Alice and Bob's player are splitted in two branches.
 Alice will play on the `alice-branch` sub-scene and Bob will play on the `bob-branch` sub-scene, until they finished their respective sub-scenario.

+When a split occurs, **branches run in parallel mode**.
+Therefore it should receive special care: **they should not act on the same variables**, or a lot of concurrency issues may arise.

+Furthermore, events are somewhat splitted too:
+* new listeners defined by the *on* tag inside a branch does not exist inside other branches
+* listener removed by the *off* tag inside a branch are not removed inside other branches

+Once all branches have reunited, listeners are merged:
+* all listeners created and still existing at the end of any branch are created (but those with duplicated ID are removed)
+* all listeners defined **BEFORE** the split and removed by any branch are removed